 In the acclaimed Venus in Front of a Mirror (Princely Collections of Liechtenstein), completed about 1616, Rubens portrays the voluptuous figure of Venus with her back to the viewer.
 Her abundant blond hair flows across her shoulders as Cupid again holds a mirror before her, this time turned in a direction that allows Venus, through the reflection in the glass, to gaze at the viewer.
 In this painting Rubens plays with the theme of seeing and being seen, establishing a connection between the subject and the viewer while revealing her coquetry.

 In the painting, Venus’s nudity is again enhanced by a jeweled armband and a pair of pearl teardrop earrings; one of the earrings is white, and the other—reflected in the mirror—appears black.
-These are available from The Met Store as popular reproduction earrings.
+We are pleased to reveal our new jewelry collection that reimagines these beautiful earrings as modern adornments for ears, neck, and wrist.
+They are proudly made in the USA using the most innovative metal-working techniques of today.